 The same way you always have.
 Contact your instructor.

-Through December 23, excluding observed holidays, campus hours of operation are 8:00 AM to 5:00 PM Monday through Thursday, and Fridays by appointment.
+Through the Sping Semester, excluding observed holidays, campus hours of operation are 8:00 AM to 5:00 PM Monday through Thursday, and Fridays by appointment.
 Please follow the general safety guidelines while on campus.

 Please continue to seek any assistance that you need through email when possible.
 A staff directory is included on this page.
 If you don't know who to contact, please call the main college phone number, (937) 393-3431.